DianeLeblancAlbarel/Stairway-To-Rainbow/README.md

 These parameters allow to test the implementation quickly on a personal laptop.

-Tables are saved in datas/ repository, informations about the precomputation phase are saved in the reccord.txt file.
+Tables are saved in datas/ repository, informations about the precomputation phase are saved in the output/logPrecomputation file.

-Informations about the attack phase (coverage, time of the attack) are savec in output/ repository.
+Informations about the attack phase (coverage, time of the attack) are savec in output/resultAttack file.